10 Best Shop Vacs for Dust Collection 2022 – Reviews & Buyer’s Guide

 The 2-in-1 wet/dry vacuum comes with a powerful 5 peak HP motor that gives you enough power to suck up both those liquid spills and dry messes.
 Switch from the cartridge filter for dry particles, to the reusable foam filter for wet pick-ups quickly and easily.
 A separate dust filter can be purchased, for ensuring proper dust collection.
 For convenience, when picking up wet messes, the vacuum will shut off automatically when it is full to protect it from being damaged.
 When you are all done, the large drain and polypropylene canister will make your clean up a breeze without having to lift the large canister to do so.

 Push the simple release button and you have a detachable 210 MPH blower that is a valuable assistant to yard and/or garage clean-up.
+Overall, this is the best shop vac for dust collection available today.

 2. TACKLIFE PVC01A Wet/Dry Vacuum – Best Value